iLert/terraform-provider-ilert/website/docs/r/alert_source.html.markdown

 #### Support Hours Arguments

 - `timezone` - The timezone of the support hours.
+- `auto_raise_incidents` - Raise priority of all pending incidents for this alert source to 'high' when support hours begin.
 - `support_days` - The [support days](#support-days-arguments) block of the support hours.

 #### Support Days Arguments